-Exercise is another good treatment for mild depression.
-In one review of studies on the topic, experts concluded that it works as well as drugs or psychotherapy in easing depression symptoms and keeping them at bay.
+Exercise can help with mild depression.
+One review of studies on the topic found that it works as well as drugs or psychotherapy in easing depression symptoms and keeping them at bay.

 Different “doses” of exercise may work for different people.
-You may want to start working out for 45-60 minutes, 3-5 times a week.
+You may want to start working out for 45-60 minutes, three to five times a week.
 If that sounds like too much, remember that some is better than none.
 And you may still need medicine or psychotherapy to feel better.

 Electroconvulsive therapy can work for severe depression that doesn’t respond to other treatments.
 Also called electroshock therapy, it’s the best proven option for such people.

 You’ll be given medicine to go to sleep while a doctor sends a brief and painless electric current through your scalp to your brain.
 This current induces a seizure.
 Electroshock therapy is safe.

 Sometimes, doctors use electroconvulsive therapy when a person is a threat to themselves and others and it’s too dangerous to wait until medications take effect.

 Transcranial magnetic stimulation (TMS) is used to treat major depression in adults who have already tried one antidepressant.

 Your doctor places an electromagnetic coil over the side of your scalp.
 It creates a magnetic field that sends an electric current to stimulate nerve cells in the brain’s prefrontal cortex, which is one of the regions that controls mood.

 There’s not as much evidence that TMS works as there is for electroshock therapy.
 It also differs in these ways: